premail/mjml-bullet-list/README.md

 `<ul>` and `<li>` HTML elements can be used in HTML emails, but getting them to render consistently
 [takes a little work](https://www.litmus.com/blog/the-ultimate-guide-to-bulleted-lists-in-html-email/).
 This is a shortcut for these elements.
+Its output is predictably boring, but bulletproof (forgive the pun) for email clients:

 ![Example of simple generated markup from the MJML Bullet List component](examples/mjml-bullet-list-screenshot-simple.png)